 After an accident, your Mercedes-Benz seat belt locks up and will no longer retract.
 This is due to a blown pre-tensioner.
-To fix this problem you either need to replace the seat belt that has the blown pre-tensioner which can be expensive or another less expensive solution is to repair your existing pre-tensioner.
-Ther are many companies in the US that provide seat belt retractor pre-tensioner repair, and recharge service.
+To fix this problem, you either need to replace the seat belt that has the blown pre-tensioner, which can be expensive, or another less expensive solution is to repair your existing pre-tensioner.
+Many companies in the US provide seat belt retractor pre-tensioner repair and recharge service.

 If your Mercedes-Benz seat belt won’t retract, but you know the car hasn’t been in any accident, read this article on Common seat belt problems and solutions.

 If you have been in an accident where the seat belts are locked and maybe your airbags deployed, the pre-tensioners almost always will ignite to help retract and tighten the seat belt during a collision.
 This is by design to minimize passenger injuries.